YongoDavid/Demo-2024-April/README.md

 April-7
-Still trying to figure out hosting my server i have used mongoDB now , it has hoosted with no errors on (cylic hosting )
+Still trying to figure out hosting my server i have used mongoDB now , it has hoosted with no errors on (cylic hosting ).
+But data is not sending from the client to the server